 Building Placement and Massing

-- To reduce the amount of site disturbance and corresponding grading expense, structure location should respond to the natural landforms, drainage patterns,
+- To reduce the amount of site disturbance and corresponding grading expense, structure location should respond to the natural landforms, drainage patterns, topography, and vegetation.

 - On sloping sites, building floor elevations should be stepped accordingly to avoid high retaining walls and extensive cut and fill slopes.